MercuryWorkshop/dreamlandjs/README.md

 # Getting Started

-Dreamland can be integrated into plain-javascript applications gradually and seamlessly.
-See the [Wiki](https://github.com/MercuryWorkshop/dreamlandjs/wiki) for learning the concepts that dreamland uses.
+dreamland can be integrated into plain-javascript applications gradually and seamlessly.
+See the [website](https://dreamland.js.org) to learn the concepts that dreamland uses.

 ## Plain JS

 In your HTML file, add `<script src="https://unpkg.com/dreamland"></script>` somewhere.
-This unlocks the html builder allowing you to start writing dreamland code, such as the example shown below
+This contains the html builder allowing you to start writing dreamland code in plain JS, such as the example shown below

 ```javascript
 function App() {